tobias-schnabel/mcnnm/docs/usage.rst

 1. Unit-specific covariates (X)
 2. Time-specific covariates (Z)
 3. Unit-time specific covariates (V)

+lightweight-mcnnm is currently the only implementation of MC-NNM that supports unit-time specific covariates.

 Here's an example of how to include covariates in your estimation: